H.R. 6597: LET’S Protect Workers Act

 Why it matters

-H.R.
-6597 raises civil penalties across a wide stretch of workplace law.
-The biggest jumps are in child labor and workplace safety: illegal child-labor violations involving a worker under 18 would carry $1,500 to $150,000 per employee, and if a violation causes death or serious injury, the penalty would rise to $7,000 to $700,000 per employee, with repeated or willful cases eligible to be doubled.
+The biggest jumps land on the most serious conduct.
+Illegal child-labor violations involving a worker under 18 would carry $1,500 to $150,000 per employee.
+If a violation causes death or serious injury, that range climbs to $7,000 to $700,000, and repeated or willful cases can be doubled.

 H.R.
 6597 Bill Summary